 SECURITYsoftware quality to the issue.

-- It manages the issue severity as follows:
+- It manages the issue's impact level on the software quality (security) as follows:

-- Otherwise, the default MEDIUM severity is applied.
+- Otherwise, the default MEDIUM impact level is applied.

 See Clean Code for details about the Clean Code concepts mentioned above.